Guide: How To Succeed at a Virtual Hiring Event

 Video interview tips

-The day of the interview you’ll be responsible for finding a quiet location with good internet connection and a computer, laptop or mobile device with a webcam.
+On the day of the interview you’ll be responsible for finding a quiet location with a good internet connection and a computer, laptop or mobile device with a webcam.
 Review this checklist as you’re setting up:

 If you don’t have the necessary technology, you may want to consider the following: